Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 2warm= 3: {'target_replicas': 20, 'replicas_to_start': 17, 'requests_waiting_for_cold_capacity': 85}

-3warm=20: {'target_replicas': 20, 'replicas_to_start': 0, 'requests_waiting_for_cold_capacity': 0}Let's walk through a concrete scenario.
-You're hosting a Llama-3-8B model for your merchant-support chat app.
+3warm=20: {'target_replicas': 20, 'replicas_to_start': 0, 'requests_waiting_for_cold_capacity': 0}A concrete scenario exposes the scaling policy.
+You're hosting an 8B developer-assistant model for incident summaries and deploy reviews.
 Traffic is nearly zero at night, but at 9 AM it jumps to 100 concurrent users.
 How do you scale without blowing the budget or the user experience?

 Scaling only when latency spikes is late.
 By the time TTFT breaches your SLO, users are already frustrated.
-Scale on queue depth trends, not only on lagging latency indicators.
+Scale on queue depth trends rather than lagging latency indicators alone.

-Cold starts in GPU serving environments are significantly more disruptive than in traditional microservices.
-While a typical web container might start in seconds, a GPU workload often has to provision a node, pull a large image, fetch model weights, and then warm up the runtime before it can accept traffic.
+Cold starts in GPU serving hurt more than cold starts in traditional microservices.
+A typical web container might start in seconds; a GPU workload often has to provision a node, pull a large image, fetch model weights, and warm up the runtime before it can accept traffic.

-Here's the difference between a warm GPU (already loaded and serving) and a cold GPU (starting from scratch):
+Compare a warm GPU (already loaded and serving) with a cold GPU (starting from scratch):

 The cold start has four distinct phases, each with its own mitigation strategy.
 The ranges below are illustrative planning inputs, not platform guarantees; record your own p50 and p95 timings: